 - Begin by creating your main eNewsletter email.
 Create an Email.

-- When building out your articles or sections, instead of placing all of the content for your articles into the newsletter, use short but interesting text summaries to entire the user to click through to read the full story (as per the example shown below).
+- When building out your articles or sections, instead of placing all of the content for your articles into the newsletter, use short but interesting text summaries to entice the user to click through to read the full story (as per the example shown below).

 - your message.